RunielN597/faerieringgames/content/contact/_index.md

 title: Contact
 ---

 I would love to hear from you!
-Email me at Sam@faeriering games if you have any questions.
+Email me at faerieringgames@gmail.com if you have any questions.

-Keep in touch by subscribing to the Faeriering Games Buttondown email newsletter.